truth-josstice/dev1002_assessment03/contributions/feedback/Feedback Log.md

 1. NOT NULL constraints added to ERD
 2. Changed to a composite key for GymRatings!
-    - Had to abandon this composite key, as it would not allow for cascading of records when user with matching user_id was deleted
+    - Had to abandon this composite key, later on during schemas and models as it would not allow for cascading of records when user with matching user_id was deleted
+3. VARCHAR changes:
-3. Changed name variables from 32 to 100 which should cover most extreme edge cases of name lengths for individuals or corporations
+    - Changed name variables from 32 to 100 which should cover most extreme edge cases of name lengths for individuals or corporations and added to validators on DB and Schema level
+    - Changed website URL length to 1000 to ensure edge cases are still allowed and added to validators on DB and Schema level
+    - Email lenght of 255 is standard due to constraints on email addresses as part of standard formatting
+    - As at this stage the scope of the project is only Australia, 255 length is appropriate in almost all but the most extreme edge cases including rural addresses and company titles.
+However due to the relationship between companies and gyms this should not be required as companies are already listed
-4. Updated README with clearer description of purpose and user stories.
+4. Updated README with clearer description of purpose and user stories
 5. Added comparison of ACID v BASE to README file to further detail the benefits of my chosen database management system
 6. Added details about why I chose the particular DBMS and why I chose the comparative systems